Energy in Japan: History

+In the post-war period, Japan's energy policy underwent significant transformation as it grappled with limited domestic energy resources.
+Initially, Japan relied heavily on coal, which accounted for over 80% of its energy needs in the 1950s, fueling its rapid industrialization and supporting its economic recovery.
+Coal was integral to powering factories, railways, and other critical infrastructure.
+However, by the late 1950s and early 1960s, Japan shifted towards oil due to its cost-effectiveness, higher energy density, and the challenges posed by domestic coal supply disruptions.
+By the 1970s, oil dominated Japan's energy mix, accounting for over 70% of its energy requirements, driven by rapid urbanization and the expansion of the transportation and manufacturing sectors.
+The 1973 oil crisis marked a turning point, exposing Japan’s vulnerability to external supply shocks and triggering efforts to diversify its energy sources.
+This period saw the emergence of liquefied natural gas (LNG) as a viable alternative, valued for its lower environmental impact, flexibility, and increasing global availability.
+Japan signed its first LNG import agreement in 1967, and by the 1990s, partnerships with countries in the Middle East, particularly Qatar, solidified LNG as a cornerstone of its energy policy.
+These energy shifts—from coal to oil to LNG—reflect Japan’s strategic adaptation to global energy dynamics, ensuring a stable supply while fostering deeper economic and political ties with resource-rich regions like the Gulf.

 Japan's rapid industrial growth since the end of World War II doubled the nation's energy consumption every five years into the 1990s.
 During the 1960–72 period of accelerated growth, energy consumption grew much faster than GNP, doubling Japan's consumption of world energy.
 By 1976, with only 3% of the world's population, Japan was consuming 6% of global energy supplies.

 Compared with other nations, electricity in Japan is relatively expensive, and, since the loss of nuclear power after the earthquake and tsunami disaster at Fukushima, the cost of electricity has risen significantly.

 Energy sources

 In 1950, coal supplied half of Japan's energy needs, hydroelectricity one-third, and oil the rest.
 By 2001, the contribution of oil had increased to 50.2% of the total, with rises also in the use of nuclear power and natural gas.
 Japan now depends heavily on imported fossil fuels to meet its energy demand.